Welcome to MEC Design Corp

 The Role of Market Research

 Market research is important before diving into the design process.
-Target demographics—age, preferences, buying behavior—help designers understand who will purchase their product and how they will buy it, so they can design packaging that resonates with potential customers.
+Target demographics—age, preferences, buying behavior—help designers understand who will purchase their product and how they will buy it, enabling them to design packaging that resonates with potential customers.
 Even analyzing competitors’ packaging can give you insights into industry trends and consumer expectations.
 The research phase is crucial to developing a unique design that captures the public’s attention and meets market demands.

 Trends in Packaging Design